 ARTISTIC COLLABORATION BETWEEN TURKEY AND CROATIA

-The traditional festival is organized annually in Zagreb and includes exhibitions and events for children that present the other countries' food culture, music, cinema, literature, different fields of art, and different artistic riches.
+The traditional festival is organized annually in Zagreb and includes exhibitions and events for children.
+These activities present the other countries' food culture, music, cinema, literature, different fields of art, and different artistic treasures.
 The Turkish tastes are shared with the Croatians at the festival, and the aim is to create a cultural and artistic relationship between Turkey and Croatia.

 CULTURAL COLLABORATION PROTOCOL BETWEEN THE INSTITUTE AND THE MUNICIPALITY